Beat 'em Up

 - X-Men Legends and its sequel, X-Men Legends: Rise of Apocalypse, as well as its spiritual successor series Marvel Ultimate Alliance, are more recent additions to the genre.

-- X-Men: Mutant Apocalypse, a beat'em up and platform game by Capcom, based on the 90s cartoon series.
+- X-Men: Mutant Apocalypse, a beat'em up and platform game by Capcom, based on the popular X-Men comic, with a few elements from the 90s cartoon series.